SahilSingh8848/Face-recognition-attendance-system/README.md

 This project utilizes face recognition technology to automate attendance marking.
 It captures and matches faces from  images, and records attendance based on recognized faces.

 Features
-Automatic Attendance: Marks attendance when a recognized face is detected.
-Face Recognition: Identifies faces from stored images using Dlib and OpenCV.
-Simple Integration: Easy setup and configuration for new users.
+Automatic Attendance: Marks attendance when a recognized face is detected, Face Recognition: Identifies faces from stored images using Dlib and OpenCV, Simple Integration: Easy setup and configuration for new users.
-Requirements
+Requirements:
-Python 3.8.0
+Python 3.8.0,
-OpenCV
-Dlib
-face-recognition
-Pandas
-NumPy
+OpenCV,
+Dlib,
+face-recognition,
+Pandas,
+NumPy,
 Matplotlib

 Install the dependencies using: